Swimmer's Ear Symptoms & Causes

 - Narrow or abnormal shape of ear canal

 How is swimmer’s ear diagnosed?

 Swimmer’s ear can be detected and diagnosed by an ear, nose and throat specialist at New York ENT, using a special instrument called an otoscope for viewing the inside of the ear.
 New York ENT specialists may opt to do further testing if damage to the eardrum is found or if a patient does not respond to initial treatment.
 Doctors may also analyze patient symptoms and medical history to help them make an accurate diagnosis.
 Once a diagnosis is made, patients will be offered treatment options personalized for their needs.

-What options are available for swimmer’s ear treatment?
+What treatment options are available for swimmer’s ear?